Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Second moment of cell area

 In the infinite plane, the calculation of the second moment using integral-based methods can be found in~\cite{Brakke1986,Hayen2002}.
-The computation of the void area $V\!\left(P_1,P_2\right)$ in a bounded domain is cumbersome.
-Nevertheless, when the seed $S_0$ is fixed either at the corner of the quadrant, $a\!=\!0$, or at the boundary of the half-plane, $h\!=\!0$, the second moment can still be calculated using few integration terms. \begin{lemma} For a \ac{PVT} induced by a unit-intensity \ac{PPP} in the quadrant $\mathbb{R}^2_+$, the second moment of the size of the cell $\mathcal{C}_0$ when the seed $S_0$ is located at the corner is
+The computation of $V\!\left(P_1,P_2\right)$ in a bounded domain is cumbersome.
+Nevertheless, when the seed $S_0$ is fixed either at the corner of the quadrant, $a\!=\!0$, or at the boundary of the half-plane, $h\!=\!0$, the second moment can be calculated using few integral terms. \begin{lemma} For a \ac{PVT} induced by a unit-intensity \ac{PPP} in the quadrant $\mathbb{R}^2_+$, the second moment of the area of $\mathcal{C}_0$ falling inside the quadrant when the seed $S_0$ is located at the corner is

 where $V_1 = \frac{2\theta + \sin\left(2\left(\theta-\omega_1\right)\right) + \sin\left(2 \omega_1\right)}{2\cos^2\omega_1} + \frac{\pi - 2\theta + \sin\left(2\left(\theta+\omega_2\right)\right) + \sin\left(2 \omega_2\right)}{2\cos^2\omega_2}$, $V_2\!=\!\frac{\pi + 2\sin\left(2\left(\theta+\omega_2\right)\right)}{2\cos^2\omega_2}$, and $f\left(\omega_1,\omega_2\right) \!=\! \frac{\sin\left( \omega_1+\omega_2\right)}{\cos^3\omega_1 \cos^3\omega_2 }$. \begin{proof}